Here’s a look at the life of civil rights activist and clergyman Jesse Jackson.

 1992-2000 - Hosts “Both Sides with Jesse Jackson” on CNN.

-May 1, 1999 - Successfully negotiates with Slobodan Milosevic for the release of three U.S. soldiers who had been held in Yugoslavia for over a month.
+May 1, 1999 - Successfully negotiates with Slobodan Milosevic for the release of three US soldiers who had been held in Yugoslavia for more than a month.

-January 18, 2001 - Publicly acknowledges he fathered a daughter out of wedlock in 1999 with Karin Stanford, the former head of Rainbow/PUSH's Washington bureau.
+January 18, 2001 - Publicly acknowledges he fathered a daughter out of wedlock in 1999 with Karin Stanford, the former head of Rainbow PUSH Coalition’s Washington bureau.

-September 2012 - Two Americans serving prison sentences for treason in the Gambia are allowed to return to the United States after Jackson makes a face-to-face appeal to President Yahya Jammeh for their release.
+September 2012 - Two Americans serving prison sentences for treason in Gambia are allowed to return to the United States after Jackson makes a face-to-face appeal to President Yahya Jammeh for their release.